-I have been dealing with an issue involving a boundary survey (or a lack of one) for the past few weeks, and it has motivated me to write a descriptive answer to the oft asked question "Do I need a survey to buy a house?"
+I have been dealing with an issue involving a boundary survey (or a lack of one) for the past few weeks, and it has motivated me to write a descriptive answer to the oft-asked question "Do I need a survey to buy a house?"

 Yeah, we get that question from homebuyers all the time, especially for homes in well established Tallahassee neighborhoods that have been around for years.
 They figure if a home has been sold six or seven times, why bother to get a boundary survey, right?

-Well, if you knew some of the horror stories I have seen, you wouldn't pause to order a fully certified survey each and every time you buy a home.
+Well, if you knew some of the horror stories I have seen, you wouldn't pause to order a fully certified boundary survey each and every time you buy a home.

-What's A Survey
+What's A Boundary Survey?

 Before going into all the reasons why you should get a survey before you buy a home, let's identify exactly what we're really talking about.
-You see, there is more than one type of survey, but for the purpose of this article I'm referring to a fully certified survey for the purpose of acquiring residential property in the State of Florida.
+You see, there is more than one type of survey, but for the purpose of this article, I'm referring to a fully certified survey for the purpose of acquiring residential property in the State of Florida.

 You order a survey to identify the property boundaries and locate all real property and improvements such as the house, driveway, decks, fences, sheds, and any other structures.
 Additionally, the survey shows any easements (such as electrical, drainage, sewage, etc.) or whether the house is in a federally designated flood plain.

-I suspect other States have very similar terminology and conditions for their surveys, so the big picture should equally apply whether you are buying a home in Tallahassee (or Timbuktu).
+I suspect other states have very similar terminology and conditions for their surveys, so the big picture should equally apply whether you are buying a home in Tallahassee (or Timbuktu).

 An "Expert Opinion" On Surveys